Welcome to the FAQ page.

 Nevertheless, I have always say that if you think you're a quick learner and have nimble fingers, then come with an open mind and join any of my classes.
 I'll impart important pointers so that you wouldn't make those common mistakes others have made.**Also look out for new classes which frequently BakinCalf will come out with.

-Yes we have few classes that are approved for skillsfuture funding.
-You can find the pricing and class details by clicking on the SkillsFuture Classes
+Yes BakinCow have few classes that are approved for SkillsFuture funding.
+You can find the pricing and class detail by clicking on the SkillsFuture Classes

 Q12.
 How's your workshop format like?